syncfusion-content/winui-docs/winui/Cartesian-Charts/Axis/Types.md

 ### Interval

-Axis interval can be customized using the [Interval](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.NumericalAxis.html#Syncfusion_UI_Xaml_Charts_NumericalAxis_Interval) property of ChartAxis.
+Axis interval can be customized by using the [Interval](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.NumericalAxis.html#Syncfusion_UI_Xaml_Charts_NumericalAxis_Interval) property.
 By default, interval will be calculated based on the minimum and maximum value of the provided data.

 {% tabs %}